A General Divergence Modeling Strategy for Salient Object Detection: Experimental Results

 As a divergence modeling strategy, we aim to produce both accurate deterministic predictions and reliable uncertainty.
 We design the following experiments to explain the divergence modeling ability of our proposed strategy.

 Firstly, we train two baseline models with only the majority voting ground truth $y^0$ (\enquote{Base\_M}) and with all the annotations (\enquote{Base\_A}).
 The results are shown in Table \ref{tab:general_methods_comparison}.
-For the former, the training dataset is $D1=\{x_i,y_i^0\}_{i=1}^N$, and for the latter, the training dataset is $D2=\{\{x_i^j,y_i^j\}_{j=0}^M\}_{i=1}^N$, where $\{x_i^j\}_{j=1}^M=x_i$.
-Then, we train the deep ensemble framework, the GAN based framework, the VAE based framework and the ABP based framework with dataset $D2$, and report their performance as \enquote{DE\_A}, \enquote{GAN\_A}, \enquote{VAE\_A} and \enquote{ABP\_A} in Table \ref{tab:general_methods_comparison} respectively.
+For the former, the training dataset is $D1=\{x_i,y_i^0\}_{i=1}^N$, and for the latter, the training dataset is $D2=\{\{x_i^j,y_i^j\}_{j=0}^M\}_{i=1}^N$, where $\{x_i^j\}_{j=0}^M=x_i$.
+Then, we train all four frameworks with dataset $D2$, and report their performance as \enquote{DE\_A}, \enquote{GAN\_A}, \enquote{VAE\_A} and \enquote{ABP\_A} in Table \ref{tab:general_methods_comparison} respectively.
 With the same network structures, we change the learning strategy by randomly select an annotation to learn our divergence modeling models, and the results are shown as \enquote{DE\_R}, \enquote{GAN\_R}, \enquote{VAE\_R} and \enquote{ABP\_R} in Table \ref{tab:general_methods_comparison} respectively.
 In this way, for each iteration, we only use one divergent annotation to update model parameters of the stochastic prediction branch.
 Specifically, as shown in Fig.~\ref{fig:pipeline_overview}, for \enquote{DE\_R}, we randomly pick up one decoder branch and an annotation from $\{y^j\}_{j=0}^M$, and use their loss function to update the whole network.
 For the latent variable model based frameworks, the deterministic majority voting branch is updated with the majority voting ground truth, and the stochastic prediction branch is updated with randomly picked annotation $\{y^j\}_{j=1}^M$ as supervision.

 The better performance of training with the randomly selected annotations (the \enquote{\_R} models) compared with training with all the annotation simultaneously (the \enquote{\_A} models) illustrates the effectiveness of our strategy.
 We also show the generated uncertainty maps in Fig.~\ref{fig:uncertainty_map_comparison} as \enquote{Our generated uncertainty maps}, where from left to right are uncertainty map from our ensemble solution, GAN solution, VAE solution and ABP solution.
 We observe reliable uncertainty maps with all our solutions, where uncertainty of the consistent salient regions usually distributes along object boundaries, and we produce uniform uncertainty activation for the regions with less consistent saliency agreement.